RyanFleck/Manuals/content/tools/azure.md

 **ARM: Azure Resource Manager:** The service that runs underneath Azure Portal/CLI/Cloud Shell that can be manipulated with the aforementioned tools or a set of APIs.
 When creating a resource, you'll have the option to click either *create* or a button that says **'Download a template for automation'** which presents a JSON document with all of the parameters you entered within the wizard.
 This is an **ARM Template**.

 **ARM Templates** which describe the creation of a resource can be used in a script or added to your personal **Template Library** which will catalogue all the resource creation guides you've saved within it.
 Microsoft also provides a collection of common blank templates.
+ARM Templates are very powerful and can be tweaked and customize to completely automate deployments.
+They can be organized by version, and changes can be noted alongside version numbers.

 ## Monitoring Tools